The event was very popular.

 Three new exhibits are now on display in the permanent exhibition "Drug Room - Cusrium",

-Three new exhibits are now on display in the permanent exhibition room, "Drug Room - Kusurium.
+Three new exhibits will be on display in the permanent exhibition room, "Drug Room - Kusurium".

-As a result of repeated discussions by the Public Relations Committee of the Pharmaceutical Manufacturers Association of Japan, the decision was made to install a new exhibit in the "Drugs Room - Cusrium" permanent exhibition room for the first time in approximately five years.
+As a result of repeated discussions by the JPMA's Public Affairs Committee, the decision was made to install a new exhibit in the "Drugs Room - Cusrium" permanent exhibition room for the first time in approximately five years.
 In conjunction with its opening to the public, we decided to hold this event, and on March 21, we planned an "opening day media presentation" to which the press was invited, and held a ceremony to unveil the new exhibit.

 Drug Room - Kusurium